JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/freeformat_prep_ideal_case.rst

 * MOIST BRUNT VAISALA FREQUENCY at all layers (the number of layers is the number of levels - 1)

-In this case, the level number can even be equal to 1, because the profile information is linearly interpolated on the model grid without orography (wind components, θv and humidity) before the application of the Laplace relation to deduce the pressure and the vapor mixing ratio.
+In this case, the level number can even be equal to 1, because the profile information is linearly interpolated on the model grid without orography (wind components, :math:`\theta_v` and humidity) before the application of the Laplace relation to deduce the pressure and the vapor mixing ratio.
 Thus, the layers’ thicknesses are never too large to invalidate the Laplace relation.

 .. note::